Jumperr-labs/python-gatt-server/README.md

 ![](http://jumper-public.s3-website.eu-central-1.amazonaws.com/gatt-ip.gif)

 ## License
 The code in this repository is based on code taken from the [BlueZ](http://www.bluez.org/) project.
+It is licensed under GPL 2.0